Takeaways

 S. cerevisiae is becoming more known for its probiotic qualities.[14]
 Probiotics are live microorganisms that have positive health effects.
 While most probiotics are bacteria, S. cerevisiae is a yeast probiotic, which gives it different characteristics and advantages.[15]

-Unlike bacterial probiotics, S. cerevisiae can survive the acidic environment of the stomach and reach the intestines alive and active, where it can provide beneficial effects.
-This yeast doesn’t permanently reside in the gut and passes through in a few days, but it still delivers health benefits during this time4.
+Unlike bacterial probiotics, S. cerevisiae can survive the acidic environment of the stomach and reach the intestines alive and active, where it can provide beneficial effects.[16]
+This yeast doesn’t permanently reside in the gut and passes through in a few days, but it still delivers health benefits during this time.[17]

 - Supports digestive health